Troubles in SF Poetry—Part III

 In fact, Kirstein’s Outskirters are a particularly fascinating people.
 In terms of terraforming, they’re something like advance scouts, destroying the alien landscape so that it might better support more Earth-friendly lifeforms in due time.
 They’re also heavily Germanic in the sense of being “barbarians” who are also, significantly, non-literate.

-It makes no sense, after all, for a nomadic people without access to forests to develop a book culture.
-Hence they need oral poetry, and one seyoh or leader notes that their “true poetry” must be unrhymed, alliterative, and with a caesura in the middle.
+The old Norse peoples did not, during pagan times, practice literacy—that came later, much later, after being Christianized.
+And in Kirstein’s SF novels, it makes no sense for a nomadic people without access to forests to develop a book culture.
+Hence they need oral poetry.
+As one of their seyohs or leaders observes, this “true poetry” must be unrhymed, alliterative, and with a caesura in the middle.

 Beyond this, though, the folk knowledge of the Outskirters contains vestiges of a once literate society.
 The most fascinating instance happens when Rowan is questioning a Face Person (a type of extreme Outskirter) about his people’s ancestors.
 He recites their names as a list, and Rowan realizes this list is in nearly perfect alphabetical order.
 Only one name, “Lessa,” is an exception.
 It appears in the m-group … but Rowan, with an intuitive leap to make any medievalist proud, quickly realizes that “Lessa” must be a shorted form of the name Melissa.